mjslee0921/ncflow/README.md

 First, download the Plinder dataset (https://www.plinder.sh/) - the 2024/06 release is used for NCFlow.
 You only need the `systems` folder from Plinder to process the dataset.

-Then, you can run the following command: `python process_plinder.py`
+Then, you can run the following command: `python -m preprocessing.process_plinder`

 Note that the input/output paths in the processing script is hard-coded, so you will need to revise accordingly.

 Then, you can train on the processed `pth` files with the command:

-`python trainer_plinder.py plinder`
+`python -m trainers.trainer_plinder plinder`

 where `plinder` refers to the `config/training/plinder.yaml` file.